This chapter summarizes our guidelines about continuous integration after explaining what continuous integration is.

 Details of how to run tests/checks using different versions of R locally can be found in the R-hub vignette on running Local Linux checks with Docker.

-Please use these tips to minimize build time on Travis especially after your package project gets transferred to ropensci Travis account:
+You can use these tips to minimize build time on CI:

 For continuous integration on Windows, see R + AppVeyor.
 Set it up using